DanailMinchev/awesome-eosio/readme.md

 #### Examples

+- [eosio.contracts](https://github.com/EOSIO/eosio.contracts) - Smart contracts that provide some of the basic functions of the EOSIO blockchain.
 - [poorman.token](https://github.com/generEOS/poorman.token) - EOSIO Token with burning and signup (for making the token RAM cheap).
 - [EOSEssentials/Scatter-Demos](https://github.com/EOSEssentials/Scatter-Demos) - A set of integration demos using eosjs and Scatter.
 - [ping-eos](https://github.com/eosasia/ping-eos) - Implementing ping between EOSIO / React.js.